apache/mxnet/docs/how_to/caffe.md

 Argument `para` is the prototxt, i.e. configuration string, and used to initialize Caffe::LayerParameter.
 For Caffe's built-in layer, the symbol definition simply creates an instance through `caffe::layer_name<float_type>(layerparameter)`.

 ## Add customized operators
-Follow steps below to add new or customized caffe operators:
+TODO: How to look for layers (Add network example, i.e. alex-net, vgg-net) Follow steps below to add new or customized caffe operators:

 * 1) Add new enum element to `CaffeEnum::CaffeOpType` in file `caffe_operatoer-inl.h`.